Return of the Obra Dinn: Plot

-The Obra Dinn, an East Indiaman trade ship, departs from Falmouth to the Orient in 1802 with 51 crewmen and 9 passengers.
-The ship fails to meet her rendezvous at the Cape of Good Hope, and is declared lost.
-Five years later, the Obra Dinn reappears off the coast of England with every hand either dead or missing.
-The East India Company sends its Chief Inspector to determine what happened aboard the ship.
-The inspector receives a logbook and the Memento Mortem stopwatch from Henry Evans, the ship's surgeon.
-The stopwatch, when used on a corpse, enables the user to experience and walk around the exact moment of the corpses death, frozen in time.
+The Obra Dinn, an East Indiaman trade ship under the command of Captain Robert Witterel, departs with 52 crewmen and 8 passengers from Falmouth, Cornwall, to the Orient in 1802.
+The ship fails to meet her rendezvous at the Cape of Good Hope and is declared lost.
+Five years later, the vessel suddenly reappears off the coast of England with every soul either dead or missing.
+The East India Company sends a newly appointed "Chief Inspector" to determine what happened aboard the ship.
+The inspector receives a copy of the Obra Dinn's logbook, drawings of the passengers and crew, and the Memento Mortem from Henry Evans, the ship's naval surgeon.
+The Mortem, when used on a corpse or its traces, enables the user to observe the exact moment of the corpse's death, frozen in time.
 With this and the logbook, the inspector sets out to unravel the fate of all 60 aboard.

-The Obra Dinn had launched with a number of passengers, including two royal Formosans and their guards carrying an exquisite treasure chest.
-Initial calamity struck after launch, with one crew member killed by falling cargo, and two others taken by pneumonia.
-However, a small group of the crew saw the potential of stealing the Formosan chest and, as they neared the Canary Islands, abducted the royal Formosans and the chest via rowboat and fled.
-However, three mermaids ambushed the boats, killing most of the group.
-The mermaids' attack was quelled when a Formosan used a magical shell pulled from the chest to stun the mermaids, but this killed himself as well.
-The remaining crew member returned to the Obra Dinn, along with the captured mermaids (who also had shells), but he was shot on approach by the surviving Formosan guard.
-As they were brought aboard, the mermaids attacked and killed more of the crew before they were subdued and locked in the lazarette.